josiahcarlson/rpqueue/README.rst

 Don't like LGPL?
 Sponsor the project and get almost any license you want.

 This project has been partly sponsored by structd.com and hCaptcha.com, both of whom received licenses that match their needs appropriately.
+Historically, rpqueue has been used to help support the delivery of millions of food orders at chownow.com, billions of ad impressions for system1.com, and billions of captchas for hCaptcha.com.

+Thank you to our sponsors and those who have consumed our services.

+You are welcome for the good service.

+Your company link here.